RDCH106/Simple-File-Server/README.md

 * supports authentication
 * marks frequently visited directories for easier navigation

-Find the latest version at https://github.com/RDCH106/Simple-File-Server
+Find the latest code version at https://github.com/RDCH106/Simple-File-Server Find the latest release at https://github.com/RDCH106/Simple-File-Server/releases

 ### How To Run